 - 1. Regular attendance is mandatory for your success in this course.
 Attendance will be taken in every class.
-It is the student's responsibility to contact the instructor BEFORE each planned or school-sponsored absence.
-Students may join lecture in person or via Microsoft Teams. - 2.
+It is the student's responsibility to contact the instructor BEFORE each planned or school-sponsored absence. - 2.
 In this course, participation will be evaluated with surveys, by assignments students will complete and submit via Dropbox in eLearn, and in other methods specified throughout the course. - 3.
 Homework will be administered through the online package MyOpenMath.
 Homework assignments will have an unlimited number of attempts up to the date of the unit test.
 Homework assignments will not be extended beyond the unit test. - 4.
 Quizzes will be administered in-class, through the online package MyOpenMath, or eLearn.
 For online quizzes, students have 3 attempts per quiz up to the date of the unit test.
 Quizzes will not be extended beyond the unit test. - 5.
-Three, unit tests and a final exam will be administered via a paper test.
-Students must take the test in-person.
-More testing information will be posted in eLearn and discussed before the first test.
+Three, unit tests and a final exam will be given in class.
 Students will be allowed to make-up one missed test if they contact the instructor prior to the absence or within 24 hours of the absence.
 Students have one week to make up a test.
 The lowest test score will be replaced by the final exam, if it helps the student's overall grade. - 6.
 There will be a comprehensive final exam.
 For financial aid purposes, students should plan to attend the final exam.
-The final exam for this course will be administered from 10:15am 12:15pm on Wednesday, Dec.
-6.
+The final exam for this course will be administered from 2:45pm 4:45pm on Thursday, Dec.
+5.